Last updated 5 September 2022

 When parents have willingly allowed another to look after their child, the parents can require the child to be returned to them.

-Anyone concerned with the care, welfare and development of a child including grandparents, other relatives and friends may apply to a court for orders relating to the child.
+Anyone concerned with the care, safety risk, welfare and development of a child including grandparents, other relatives and friends may apply to a court for orders relating to the child.
 For more information on the law on this subject see chapters Post-separation Parenting, and Spousal and Child Maintenance and Child Support.

 When parents do not live together